HELP US PROTECT OUR AMAZING HERITAGE

 The High Country Accord is a trust representing most landholders who own farms with perpetual leasehold title.
 Our members come from families who know and love the high country; many of whom have farmed here for three or more generations.

-On this site we explain what has been happening in the high country and what it means for all New Zealanders.
+On this site we explain what is happening in the high country and what it means for all New Zealanders.

 We believe private ownership and stewardship of the South Island high country is the best way to protect its environment, economy and cultural heritage.
 History shows that when farmers have secure tenure, they actively invest in their farm businesses and in protecting the environment.
 Everyone benefits.